sovity/edc-ce/extensions/integrated-data-plane-initializer/README.md

 This extension populates the data plane instance store from config properties on startup.

-This is useful when using an "integrated" cp + dp.
+This is useful when using an "integrated" control plane and data plane.

 ## Why does this extension exist?